pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 ```
 > <generator object <genexpr> at 0x110220650>

 Notice that we just created a `generator object`.
-Generator objects are like a "recipe" for generating values.
+Generator objects are like a *recipe* for generating values.
 They don't actually do any computation until they are asked to.

 ---